ebargtuo/hello_world/README.md

 ## Description ##

-This project aims to provide simple "Hello World" projects as examples of how to get started with various tools, language, frameworks, technolgies...
+This project aims to provide simple "Hello World" projects as examples of how to get started with various tools, language, frameworks, technologies...

 See individual project `README`s for details.